 Earning the most weight out of all the metrics, our Juice Quality metric accounts for 40% of the total score.
 We used three different mixed juice drinks to assess performance, judging the quality of the finished beverage to score performance.
 The BELLA earned a 5 out of 10 for its mediocre performance.

-For our first test, we used a juice blend called "Can't Beet It".
-This drink consisted of beets, apples, ginger root, carrots, celery, and cucumbers.
+For our first test, we used a juice blend that consisted of beets, apples, carrots and some other fruits and veggies.
 The BELLA actually did a decent job with this recipe, creating a slightly above-average drink which tasted alright.
 However, there was plenty of pulp that brought down the overall quality.

 The BELLA gave an average showing in our second test, a juice cocktail made up of romaine lettuce, apples, and oranges.
 The drink had a nice, full flavor that was only slightly dominated by the citrus and had mild amounts of pulp.
 This product finished out with a below average performance in the final test for this metric: the "Sunset Blend".

-This cocktail consisted of beets, sweet potatoes, carrots, oranges, and apples.
-The drink produced by the BELLA was palatable, but we wouldn't go so far as to call it tasty.
+This cocktail consisted primarily of beets, sweet potatoes, and carrots, with the drink produced by the BELLA being palatable, but we wouldn't go so far as to call it tasty.
 The drink had a bit of an overwhelming starch taste from the sweet potato and moderate amounts of pulp.

 The performance of the BELLA decreased slightly, earning a 4 out of 10 for its performance at juicing soft produce.
 For this metric, worth 20% of the score, we tested the ability of each juicer to juice apples, carrots, cucumbers, and celery, scoring each product on the yield and quality of the juice generated.